 Case-by-case judgement

-No standard / not sure
+No standard rule / not sure

 Q10